futuresuper/fs-website-2021/src/pages/faqs/can-i-access-my-super-early.md

 **Note, applications for early release of super on compassionate grounds must be completed through the [ATO](https://www.ato.gov.au/Individuals/Super/In-detail/Withdrawing-and-using-your-super/Early-access-on-compassionate-grounds/?anchor=Howtoapply#Howtoapply).**

-If successful, we’ll need you to submit our [Withdrawal form](https://www.futuresuper.com.au/withdrawal) along with a [certified copy](https://www.futuresuper.com.au/faqs/how-can-i-certify-my-id) of your photo ID to be able to pay your benefits to you.
+If successful, we’ll need you to submit our [withdrawal form](https://www.futuresuper.com.au/withdrawal) along with a [certified copy](https://www.futuresuper.com.au/faqs/how-can-i-certify-my-id) of your photo ID to be able to pay your benefits to you.

 [Permanent incapacity](https://www.ato.gov.au/individuals/super/withdrawing-and-using-your-super/early-access-to-your-super/#Accessduetopermanentincapacity)